 A well-developed and recognisable brand is key for building trust, and Instagram is the perfect platform for this.

 For in-house recruitment teams, this will be easier as you’re likely to have an established brand and a marketing team dedicated to brand awareness, but if you don’t have a branded careers Instagram account, this is definitely something you should consider.
-Remember that the content shared on company account will be focused on your customers, not your future employees, so this won’t have much of an impact on recruitment.
+Remember that the content shared on the company account will be focused on your customers, not your future employees, so this won’t have much of an impact on recruitment.

-For recruitment agencies, Instagram is a really effective tool for developing your brand identity, authenticity and trust.
+For recruitment agencies, Instagram is a really effective tool for developing your brand identity, authenticity, and trust.
 If you establish your distinct branding colours and style, you can use this to create a look that really jumps out of news feeds.

 Here’s a list of recruitment agency’s we think are killing it on Instagram right now.

 Instagram is great for sharing ‘behind the scenes’ content so audiences can get to know the people behind a business – and candidates love this!
 Use the platform to give your followers a sneak peek into your company culture and use this as a marketing tool.

 In-house teams will be able to use any behind-the-scenes content for employer branding purposes, as this will give them a snapshot of the people they could be working with and what could be their next office.

 But behind-the-scenes content is not just for in-house teams.
 Nowadays, most candidates will look up agencies that contact them to see what they’re like before agreeing to be put forward for a role (so make sure your profiles are selling you well!).
 An agency with a good personality presence on Instagram will be recognised as one that’s forward-thinking, transparent, and that cares about their team (and their candidates).